 FAQ: Monstera Adansonii

 Is monstera adansonii toxic to cats and dogs?
 Yes.
 Like most aroids, monstera adansonii contains calcium oxalate crystals that are toxic to cats and dogs if ingested, causing mouth irritation, drooling, vomiting, and difficulty swallowing.
-Keep her out of reach of pets, or choose a different trailing plant if you have curious animals at home.
+Keep it out of reach of pets, or choose a different trailing plant if you have curious animals at home.
 The guide on cat-safe indoor plants has alternatives worth considering.

 How do I make my monstera adansonii grow faster?
 The biggest levers are light, humidity, and consistent watering.
 More bright indirect light, humidity close to 60%, and a balanced fertilizer during the growing season will push faster growth than almost anything else.
 A moss pole to climb also encourages larger leaves and more vigorous growth.
 Don’t be tempted to overfertilize; that tends to cause more problems than it solves.